4 Types of Plant-Based Diets | Weight loss | 9 Health Benefits

 So in a way, it shares some of the same characteristics as fiber.
 This resistant starch, as it’s called, is even associated with lower rates of colon cancer.75

 You can find resistant starch in dishes like pasta salad, potato salad, and cold cornmeal porridge.
 Even refined grains like white rice or white pasta become sources of resistant starch to some extent.
-White bread, however, is an exception because of the different preparation methods involved.
+White bread, however, is an exception because of the different preparation methods involved. - Although whole food solutions are the most healthy in the long run, you can combine any of these suggestions above in a way that suits your needs.

 Bottom Line: